jc-prg/mbox/README.md

 ## How to build the hardware

-An instruction will follow soon ... in the meanwhile here are some [pictures](docs/BUILD_HARDWARE.md).
+An instruction will follow soon ... in the meanwhile here are some [pictures](docs/INSTRUCTION_BUILD_HARDWARE.md).

 ## How to setup the software

+### Initial Raspberry Pi setup

+If you want to use a fresh Raspberry Pi image, additional guidance can be found [here](docs/INSTRUCTION_PREPARE_RPI.md).

 ### Prerequisites

-In order to use jc://mbox/ as it is you must have installed:
+In order to use jc://music-box/ as it is you must have installed:

+1. git
-1. docker, docker-compose
+2. docker, docker-compose
-2. python3, pip3, python2, pip
+3. python3, pip3, python2, pip

-The *server software* has been tested on a Raspberry Pi 3B+ with Raspbian (2018-11-13-raspbian-stretch-lite) and on an Ubuntu Desktop.
+The *server software* has been tested on a Raspberry Pi 3B+ with [Raspbian](docs/INSTRUCTION_PREPARE_RPI.md and on an Ubuntu Desktop.
 RFID reader, LED and Buttons only tested on the Raspberry Pi.

 The *client software* has been tested with Chrome 70.0, Firefox 68.0 and Safari on iOS 13 (iPhone XS, iPhone SE).